-While the company's valuation techniques for Private Indian Investments remained primarily unchanged during the first quarter of 2022, the development of unobservable inputs considered the uncertainty related to the global economic disruption caused by the ongoing COVID-19 pandemic as well as recent developments regarding Russia's invasion of Ukraine in February 2022, including the impact of economic sanctions imposed against Russia, primarily led by western nations ("the conflict in Ukraine").
-Estimates of the amount and timing of future cash flows, discount rates, growth rates and other inputs incorporated into fair value measurements of Private Indian Investments are inherently more difficult to determine due to the unpredictable duration and impacts of the COVID-19 pandemic and the conflict in Ukraine.
-The company has assessed assumptions related to the COVID-19 pandemic and the conflict in Ukraine which were included in the estimates of the amount and timing of future cash flows prepared by investees' management, and the uncertainty in those assumptions has been considered in the determination of risk premiums incorporated in the company's valuations of Private Indian Investments.
-Additional volatility in the fair values of Private Indian Investments may arise in future periods if actual results differ materially from the company's estimates.
-Refer to notes 5 and 6 for details on the valuation of company's Private Indian Investments at March 31, 2022.
+While the company's valuation techniques for Private Indian Investments remained primarily unchanged during the first six months of 2022, the development of unobservable inputs considered the uncertainty related to the economic disruptions caused by the ongoing COVID-19 pandemic as well as Russia's continued invasion of Ukraine which commenced in February 2022 ("the conflict in Ukraine").
+While the economic impact of the COVID-19 pandemic has eased in many regions, supply chain disruptions and rising commodity prices persist, contributing to increased inflationary pressures, worsened by supply shocks arising from the conflict in Ukraine.
+In response, central banks around the world have aggressively raised interest rates in an effort to ease rising inflation.
+Discount rates were based on the company's assessment of risk premiums to the appropriate risk-free rate of the current economic environment.
+Estimates of the amount and timing of future cash flows, risk premiums, growth rates and other inputs incorporated into fair value measurements of Private Indian Investments are inherently more difficult to determine due to the unpredictable duration and impacts of the COVID-19 pandemic and the conflict in Ukraine.
+The company has assessed assumptions related to the COVID-19 pandemic and the conflict in Ukraine included in the estimates of the amount and timing of future cash flows, risk premiums difficult to determine of future cash flows prepared by investees' management, and the uncertainty in those assumptions has been considered in the determination of risk premiums incorporated in the company's valuations of Private Indian Investments.
+Additional volatility in the fair values of Private Indian Investments at June 30, 2022.